nikogura/nikogura.com/src/content/blog/gambling-on-failure.md

 The house always wins.
 So does the master — you are not going to beat either one, so forget about trying.
 But if you take it as an absolute that the hit is coming — you just don't know when — you can prepare for it, and preparation is the whole difference between getting carried out and walking away with a spring in your step.

 That isn't betting against yourself.
-It's the only way anyone ever survives the house — or a tiny little man who hits like a granite boulder.
+It's the only way anyone ever survives the house — or a tiny little man who casually puts you on the ground with the touch of a finger.